Maninder-Sran/ALLin/README.md

 # ALLin
-Application for connecting all forms of social media
+Android application for connecting all forms of social media